 Different Kinds of Aloe:

 An Italian institute’s research showed that Aloe Arborescens is much more potent than Aloe Barbadensis (Aloe Vera).
-The Palatini Institute in Salzano, Venice discovered that Aloe Arborescens is twice as strong in remedial quality than Aloe Vera.
+The Palatini Institute in Salzano, Venice discovered that Aloe Arborescens is twice as strong in remedial quality as Aloe Vera.
 Of all known plants, Aloe Arborescens contains the largest number of identical enzymes in our body.
 Of the 95 main enzymes in the human body, it contains 73 of them.

 While it hasn’t been directly linked as a cure for ED, Aloe Arborescens is a much more impressive relative of Aloe Vera.
 Many scientific reports show that Aloe Arborescens has dramatic beneficial effects.
 It can improve heartburn, gastritis, reflux, intestinal health, and other immune system diseases.
 Most importantly for those suffering from ED, it detoxifies and cleanses blood vessels.
 Could it solve ED?
 Current studies are not conclusive, sadly.

 Locals in Nigeria have been known to use Aloe Barbadensis (Aloe Vera) to increase sexual desire.
 Scientists studied the aphrodisiac effects of this plant in male rats.
 Groups were given different doses of Aloe Barbadensis and a control group was given distilled water mixed with Viagra.
 Researchers monitored the sexual behaviors in the groups and found interesting results.
-They noted that Aloe Barbadensis increased the number of sexual engagements, but substantially reduced the durations of the engagements.
-Put simply, it made them more willing, but didn’t help them last longer.
+They noted that Aloe Barbadensis increased the number of sexual engagements, but substantially reduced the duration of the engagements.
+Put simply, it made them more willing but didn’t help them last longer.

-Similar to how aloe can detoxify blood vessels, our GAINSWave therapy uses low intensity shock waves to improve blood flow by removing plaque and repairing blood vessels.
+Similar to how aloe can detoxify blood vessels, our GAINSWave therapy uses low-intensity shock waves to improve blood flow by removing plaque and repairing blood vessels.
 A key benefit of GAINSWave is that it is a drug-free, non-invasive, non-surgical option to achieving better sex.